district09/php_package_qa-drupal/README.md

 # Requirements

 * [Composer](https://getcomposer.org)
-* [Drupal 9](https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies) should be installed using composer.
-Note: when using for an extension Drupal should be installed in ../drupal.
+* [Drupal](https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies) (Should be installed using composer.
+Note: for extensions Drupal should be installed in `../drupal`).

 # Versions